MicrosoftDocs/architecture-center/docs/best-practices/api-implementation.md

 * All requests must be authenticated and authorized, and the appropriate level of access control must be enforced.
 * A commercial web API might be subject to various quality guarantees concerning response times.
 It is important to ensure that host environment is scalable if the load can vary significantly over time.
-* If may be necessary to meter requests for monetization purposes.
+* It may be necessary to meter requests for monetization purposes.
 * It might be necessary to regulate the flow of traffic to the web API, and implement throttling for specific clients that have exhausted their quotas.
 * Regulatory requirements might mandate logging and auditing of all requests and responses.
 * To ensure availability, it may be necessary to monitor the health of the server hosting the web API and restart it if necessary.